Amy Lemons: Career and projects

-Amy Lemons is currently represented by One Management and is an avid spokesperson about both the perils of the Fashion modeling industry and the honest portrayals of the Fashion modeling business.
-She is an advocate for positive body image around the world.
-In September 2009, Amy was featured in Glamour Magazine along with 6 other fashion models (Crystal Renn, Ashley Graham, Kate Dillon Levin, Anansa Sims, and Jennie Runk) who are larger than standard sample size.
+Lemons is an advocate for positive body image.
+In September 2009, Amy was featured in Glamour Magazine along with 6 other fashion models (Crystal Renn, Ashley Graham, Kate Dillon Levin, Anansa Sims, and Jennie Runk) who were larger than standard sample size.

 In 2010, Amy appeared in New York Magazine as part of Sara Ziff's "Picture Me" documentary on the often hidden side of fashion modeling.

 Amy spoke about the issue of positive body image on The Ellen DeGeneres Show.
 Amy Lemons is involved with the "Let's Talk About it Campaign" which is part of the NOW Foundation's Love Your Body Campaign.
 "For more than a decade, NOW Foundation's Love Your Body Campaign has been calling out the fashion, cosmetics and advertising industries for promoting unrealistic images of women.
 The campaign encourages women and girls to celebrate their bodies and reject the narrow beauty ideals endorsed in the media."
 Amy Lemons has appeared on VogueTV, did a segment for The Oprah Winfrey Show and was featured in Maxim Magazine.